networknt/light-doc/content/en/service/proxy/benchmark.md

 ##### Standalone HTTPS

-The above baseline test are using HTTP as most users are using HTTP with sidecar light-proxy in a Kubernetes cluster.
-For a baseline test, it would be a good idea to compare the HTTP connection to HTTPS/2 with a docker container.
+The above baseline tests are using HTTP as most users are using HTTP with sidecar light-proxy in a Kubernetes cluster.
+It would be a good idea for a baseline test to compare the HTTP connection to HTTPS/2 with a docker container.
 It will give users a guideline to choose the connection type between the light-proxy sidecar and the backend API.

-In the `~/networknt/light-example-4j/proxy/petstore` folder we have a http folder for the server.yml with HTTP enabled.
+In the `~/networknt/light-example-4j/proxy/petstore` folder, we have an `http` folder for the server.yml with HTTP enabled.
 Let's create a new folder called `https` and copy only the handler.yml from the `http` folder.
-The default server.yml in the Docker image have HTTPS/2 enabled.
+The default server.yml in the Docker image has HTTPS/2 enabled.

 ```
 cd ~/networknt/light-example-4j/proxy/petstore